New England's maritime and seafaring history fascinates visitors

 Kittery Historical and Naval Museum – Kittery

-Adjacent to the town's municipal offices, the Kittery Historical and Naval Museum offers the visitor a glimpse of the many facets of Maine's oldest town and home to the nation's oldest federal shipyard.
-Exhibits highlight the maritime influences that have shaped Kittery's past, from the earliest settlers who moved to the mainland from the Isles of Shoals through the development of the shipbuilding trade and the grand hotels of Kittery Point.
-Attractions at the museum include at 14-foot replica of John Paul Jones's ship Ranger, shipbuilding tools, models, collections of scrimshaw and Bellamy carvings, and a Fresnel lens from Boon Island Light.
+Adjacent to the town's municipal offices, the Kittery Historical and Naval Museum’s exhibits highlight the maritime influences that have shaped Kittery, from settlers who moved to the mainland from the Isles of Shoals through the development of the shipbuilding trade and the grand hotels of Kittery Point.
+Attractions include at 14-foot replica of John Paul Jones's ship Ranger, shipbuilding tools, models, collections of scrimshaw and Bellamy carvings, and a Fresnel lens from Boon Island Light.
 Open June through Columbus Day.

 Katahdin / Moosehead region

 The Moosehead Marine Museum in downtown Greenville features the steamship Katahdin, affectionately known as The Kate.
 The ship was built in 1914 by Bath Iron Works, and was one of five ships that provided transportation services on Moosehead Lake.
-It traveled from Greenville all the way to the north end of the lake to Seboomook and Northeast Carry, providing services for the logging industry and transporting visitors to sporting camps and the grand hotels of that era.
-The Kate has since been restored, and now offers steamship tours of Moosehead Lake from Memorial Day through the fall foliage season.
-The views of Moose Mountain, the Spencer Mountains, and Mount Katahdin are breathtaking from the ship.
+It provided services for the logging industry and transporting visitors to sporting camps and the grand hotels of its era.
+The Kate offers steamship tours of Moosehead Lake from Memorial Day through the fall foliage season.
 Open seasonally; call ahead.

 Naval War College Museum -- Newport